kobile70/PBI/README.md

     * Split-brain DNS on the DC is configured for the ADFS URL
     * The Azure vNet is updated with a custom DNS entry pointing to the DC
     * Test users are created in the local AD by passing in an array.
 There is an array sample set as the default value in the deployment template.
-    * Azure Active Directory Connect is installed and available to configure.
   * ADFS VM
 	* DSC installs ADFS Role, pulls and installs cert from CA on the DC
     * CustomScriptExtension configures the ADFS farm
-    * For unique testing scenarios, multiple distinct farms may be specified
-    * Azure Active Directory Connect is installed and available to configure.
   * WAP VM - one for each ADFS VM
 	* DSC installs WAP role
     * CustomScriptExtension copies and installs the cert from the DC and connects to the ADFS farm
   * SQL VM - one vm with SQL and RS installed - domain joined
-	* DSC installs configure RS role for oauth
+	* DSC installs configure RS role for mixed oauth

 ## Notes
 * _A template is included for Client creation via MSDN images.
 You will need to update the URL to point to your images.
 Images must be named "OSImage_Win&lt;version&gt;"._ You are responsible for validating your licensing rights for client MSDN images in your subscription.